astuff/pacmod_game_control/README.md

 - Logitech F310
 - [FORT Robotics Safe Remote Control](https://autonomoustuff.com/products/fort-remote-control-system)
 - Logitech G29 Steering Wheel and Pedals
-- Nintendo Switch Wired Plus
 - XBOX ONE Wired or Wireless Controller

 ***NOTE***: The Logitech F310 controller has a switch on the back of the controller for switching between "X" and "D".
 Ensure the switch is always set to "X".
 In addition, the Logitech F310 also has a MODE button that toggles a green light, ensure the green light is always off.

-In the event that you want to add support for a new controller: Simply add the new controller type to the GamepadType enum in include/globals.h and create new button mappings in src/startup_checks.cpp.
+In the event that you want to add support for a new controller:
+Update `controllers.h` to add a class for your new controller and specify the button and axes mapping.
+Override any functions that are be different from the default control scheme.

 ### Logitech F310 Control Scheme